Latvia wants to hold urgent UN Security Council meeting over Russian strike on Ukraine using Oreshnik ballistic missile

 Stock photo: Open sources

-Latvia's Foreign Minister Baiba Braže has said her country intends to request an emergency meeting of the UN Security Council in connection with Russia's "barbaric attack" on Ukraine and the use of a medium-range ballistic missile near EU and NATO borders.
+Latvia's Foreign Minister Baiba Braže has said her country intends to request an extraordinary meeting of the UN Security Council in connection with Russia's "barbaric attack" on Ukraine and the use of a medium-range ballistic missile near the borders with EU and NATO countries.

 Source: Braže on X (Twitter), as reported by European Pravda